Fresh Tulsi Tea aka Holy Basil, will help you to find your inner peace and balance.

 Besides, you can decide to make this tea by including more ingredients to prepare a detox tea, just the way I did here with the herbal tea mixture.

-π What is Tulsi?
+What is Tulsi?

-Tulsi is also called Holy Basil as is related to the common Italian Basil and the Thai Basil.
+You might have heard of Tulsi before.
+Tulsi is also called Holy Basil as it is related to the common Italian Basil and the Thai Basil.

 The Tulsi plant grows into a shrub which emits a refreshing aroma.
+It's supposed to keep mosquitoes away as well.

 There are about 4 Tulsi varieties out there.